GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

-Scrapyard allows referring any bookmark or page archive from notes through a link with `ext+scrapyard://` protocol which requires a UUID of a referred item (see the addon help for more details).
+Scrapyard allows referring any bookmark or page archive from notes through a link with `ext+scrapyard://` protocol which requires a UUID of a referred item (the addon help provides more details on linking).

 **3. Tagging**

-org-mode allows adding [tags](https://orgmode.org/manual/Tags.html) at the end of a headline, separated by colons and [search](https://orgmode.org/manual/Tag-Searches.html#Tag-Searches) by them.
+org-mode allows adding [tags](https://orgmode.org/manual/Tags.html) at the end of a headline, separated by colons, and [searching](https://orgmode.org/manual/Tag-Searches.html#Tag-Searches) by them.

 Scrapyard also allows to specify tags inside bookmark properties and provides a special tag search mode.

 **4. Search**

-Both Scrapyard and Emacs provide search as a built-in feature in the former case and, for example, through the `lgrep` command in the recent.
+Both Scrapyard and Emacs provide search.
+It is a built-in feature in Scrapyard.
+In the org-mode it is necessary to use grep in all its possible Emacs flavors.

 ### Hyperlinking from org-wiki to Scrapyard and vice versa